Find answers to frequently asked questions about Safeco boat insurance.

 Yes.
 It’s inexpensive to be protected with high-quality coverage that lasts for an entire year.
 Even if you're not using your boat while it's in storage for the winter, it's still important to protect yourself against fire, theft, vandalism and even liability.

 Yes, you can.
-Find a class through the Coast Guard Auxiliary, U.S. Power Squadron, or the National Association of State Boating Law Administrators (NASBLA).
+Find a class through the Coast Guard Auxiliary, U.S. Power Squadrons or the National Association of State Boating Law Administrators (NASBLA).

 If your policy includes physical damage coverage, we’ll pay up to $500 to cover the cost of on-water towing.